-INTECSEA (UK) Limited has continued technology partnership in the field of non-metallics to design, develop and qualify a new connection system solution for offloading marine hoses and subsea sonar detection equipment.
-New technology initiatives have been established in the area of welded CRA pipe strength design and pipe soil interaction for thermal performance requirements.
+INTECSEA (UK) Ltd has continued to develop new technology initiatives in the area of welded CRA pipe strength design and pipe soil interaction for thermal performance requirements.
 New Joint Industry Projects (JIP) have been developed in riser design and CRA HP/HT pipeline that are progressing through execution stages and developing further scope requirements.